 The Bad Guy Wins: The Bonnes at the end of the first game successfully make off with the island's treasure like they intended; Mega Man having other things to worry about as they did so.
 Sure, they lost everything, but the value of what they made off with allowed them to replenish their weapons and more.

 Bag of Spilling: Justified.
 An optional dialogue box in the opening cutscene of Legends 2 can have Volnutt asking "What happened to my weapons?"
 I.e the special weapons and parts he would have obtained in the first game.
 Roll admits that cash was tight and that she needed to sell them to make ends meet.
 There is a single aversion — Volnutt keeps the boosted jump height from the Jump Springs in the first game, though they don't show up in the menus as an actual equipment piece.

 Beam Spam: The Mega Buster is completely customizable, letting you install parts to affect its stats.
 Should you choose to max out its firing speed and the shots it can fire without needing a moment to cool down, while ignoring its power stat, you get what is essentially an infinite spray of weak energy bullets.
 It works, too, in a pinch - most enemies lack Mercy Invincibility.

-Better to Die Than Be Killed: In Legends 2, the Guildmaster is more than willingly to do this if the Birdbots manage to penetrate Nino Island.
+Better to Die than Be Killed: In Legends 2, the Guildmaster is more than willingly to do this if the Birdbots manage to penetrate Nino Island.
 If they succeed, he will trigger the island's self destruct mechanism, killing everyone as a result.
 Naturally, this ends your game.

 Bishounen: Glyde, the Bonnes' nemesis (Their other nemesis) is a tall, slender, man with long blonde hair.